ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 share STHs between HTTPS clients, CT auditors, and monitors in while still preserving the privacy of the end user.
-The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing CT auditors and monitors with SCTs from many vantage points, making it possible to detect logs that are presenting inconsistent views.
+The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing CT auditors and monitors with STHs from many vantage points, making it possible to detect logs that are presenting inconsistent views.